My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 We still love each other so deeply and we love sharing our lives together but it feels like this one thing is keeping us from true intimacy.
 We’ve explored opening the relationship with a few bumps as well but we’re working them out for the most part.
 It still doesn’t address our sexual distance.
 So I suppose my question is whether there is hope for us.
 How can we get closer when we are so different but each somehow still experience awesome and fulfilling sex?

-Thank you so much and keep up much needed amazing work. ❤️
+Thank you so much and keep up the much-needed amazing work. ❤️

 The best part of having a sexually open relationship is this: Once you let go of any need to change the person you love and force them to fit your needs, you become free to love them as they are.
 Right now, you’re trying to force your partner to fit your sexual needs.
 The sex you enjoy with each other is not being appreciated fully, because you’re trying to change it to fit your specific desires — you’re trying to change him.